 However, in 1664 Barkstead and Okey were betrayed, arrested and deported to England.
 In the middle of the night John and Valentine Wanton left the German town and either travelling overland in darkness and laying up by day or by stowing away on a river barge, they managed to make it to a port.
 There, they boarded a ship bound for America.
 At Hadley Massachusettes, they joined two other regicides, William Goffe and Edward Whalley, in February 1665.
-Goffe and Whalley then moved to New Haven, Connecticut, and shortly afterwards, John also moved to New Haven, Connecticut.
+Goffe and Whalley then moved to New Haven, Connecticut, and shortly afterwards, John also moved to New Haven.

 There he settled, changed his name to James Davids, pursued his religious beliefs and was a successful merchant.
 In 1673 married Joanna Ling and four years later, as a widower, married Bethsheba How.
 They had one son who survived to adulthood.
 Throughout his exile, John kept in contact with his sister-in-law Elizabeth, who used the nom-de-plume Boyes in their correspondence.

 Charles I’s second son, James II (1685-1688) ascended to the throne in 1685.
 The following year he appointed Sir Edmund Andros as the Governor of Massachusetts.
 Like the King, Andros had very little tolerance for Puritan beliefs and within a year he had reduced Connecticut to his rule.
 He was also alerted to John’s true identity and from her letters, Elizabeth was deeply distressed be this turn of events.